 - if it is not to be equally shared, then the share proposed.

 If the parties cannot agree on the fencing work proposed in the notice, they can attend mediation at a Community Justice Centre or, after a month has elapsed, either party can apply to the Local Court or the NSW Civil and Administrative Tribunal (NCAT) for an order deciding the matter (Dividing Fences Act 1991, sections 12-13).
-Where the land is the subject of a lease under the Western Lands Act 1901 the application can only be made to NCAT (subsection 13(1A)).
+Where the land is the subject of a lease under the Crown Land Management Act 2016 the application can only be made to NCAT (subsection 13(1A)).

 Where the fence has been damaged or destroyed and the circumstances require urgent fencing work, the owner can carry out the urgent work without first issuing a fencing notice, if the circumstances make it impracticable.
 The adjoining owner is still liable for half the cost but this can be reviewed by the Tribunal or Local Court at a later stage.

 The Local Court and NCAT have jurisdiction under the Act to hear and determine disputes.
 It can make orders on matters such as:

 - the boundary or line the fence will be built on